cetmix/cetmix-tower/cetmix_tower_aws/readme/USAGE.md

    - Click the `Run Command` button at the top of the server form
    - In the popup dialog:
      - Select your AWS EC2 command from the dropdown
-     - Verify the variable values (if any need adjustment)
+     - Verify the configuration values (if any need adjustment)
      - Click `Run` to execute

 * **View Command Results**